-Also known as: how to measure your newsletter’s success.
+Also known as how to measure your newsletter’s success and an important part of your overall strategy.
 Constant Contact lets you know who opened and clicked it.
 There is also Google Analytics integration for tracking conversion.

-Mailchimp offers all of the above, plus geo-tracking, plus social media reports and click maps, plus cool things like newsletter success per provider (gmail vs yahoo for instance).
-And most impressive of all, they offer a unique ecommerce conversion tracking that lets you know when products are sold through your store, and how.
+Mailchimp offers all of the above, plus geo-tracking, social media reports and click maps, plus cool things like newsletter success per provider (Gmail vs Yahoo for instance).
+And most impressive of all, they offer a unique ecommerce conversion tracking feature that lets you know when products are sold through your store, and how.

 Winner: Mailchimp probably has the best reporting system out of all the email tools we’ve tried.
 So yeah, Mailchimp.

 An important metric to measure the success of your email before users read them.
-Quite simply, an email is considered delivered when it doesn’t land in the spam folder.
+Quite simply, an email is considered delivered when it doesn’t land in the spam folder or go undelivered.

-This could turn into a numbers game here as Mailchimp offers 800 integrations and Constant Contact has only 270.
-They range from social media to website integrations, but the truth is that you’re very unlikely to be missing any with either services.
+This could turn into a numbers game here as Mailchimp offers 800 integrations and Constant Contact has only 353.
+They range from social media to website integrations, but the truth is that you’re very unlikely to be missing any with either service.

 Mailchimp has 24/7 email support and chat help (during business hours).
 Free users access 1 month of support to get started, after that they’re on their own.
 We’ve asked Mailchimp a few questions and their answers are good, if a bit slow at times.

-Constant Contact offers chat and phone support (business hours) and apparently they check the community forums and Twitter during the weekend for urgent matters.
+Constant Contact offers chat and phone support (during business hours Eastern Time) and apparently they check the community forums and Twitter during the weekend for urgent matters.
 We’re a bit dubious because we’ve had bad experiences with their support in general.
 The documentation and knowledge base are not as complete as Mailchimp’s and, worst of all, we contacted them 3 times after they said they would call back.
 They never did.

 5000 emails – $100